berylcczhang/TEST/doc/sphinx/intro.rst

 Introduction to SLUG
 ====================

 This is a guide for users of the SLUG software package.
 SLUG is distributed under the terms of the `GNU General Public License v.
 3.0 <http://www.gnu.org/licenses/gpl.html>`_.
 A copy of the license notification is included in the main SLUG directory.
-If you use SLUG in any published work, please cite the SLUG method papers, `da Silva, R. L., Fumagalli, M., & Krumholz, M. R., 2012, The Astrophysical Journal, 745, 145 <http://adsabs.harvard.edu/abs/2012ApJ...745..145D>`_ and `Krumholz, M. R., Fumagalli, M., da Silva, R. L., Rendahl, T., & Parra, J. 2015, submitted to Monthly Notices of the Royal Astronomical Society, arXiv:1502.05408 <http://adsabs.harvard.edu/abs/2015arXiv150205408K>`_.
+If you use SLUG in any published work, please cite the SLUG method papers, `da Silva, R. L., Fumagalli, M., & Krumholz, M. R., 2012, The Astrophysical Journal, 745, 145 <http://adsabs.harvard.edu/abs/2012ApJ...745..145D>`_ and `Krumholz, M. R., Fumagalli, M., da Silva, R. L., Rendahl, T., & Parra, J. 2015, Monthly Notices of the Royal Astronomical Society, 452, 1447 <http://adsabs.harvard.edu/abs/2015MNRAS.452.1447K>`_.

 What Does SLUG Do?
 ------------------